MamatkulovBunyodbek1999/My-portfoilio-samples/README.md

 # My-portfoilio-samples
-### In this repository, I will be posting projects that I have done like ML, DL, AI.. and so on.
+### In this repository, I will be posting some projects and models that I have done, based on  ML, DL, AI algorythms.